 Students who are nursing mothers have the ability to utilize the College's "Mother Friendly" room where they may breastfeed or express milk in privacy.
 Advance notice if possible is preferred.
-Please contact Human Resources, Towler Hall 110, 503-338-2406 to arrange to borrow the key when needed.
+The key is available for checkout in the First Stop, please remember to return it when done.